burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 ## 13. Changelog

+- **2026-08-28, historical forum tier (gated).** Added `vault_forum`, a fourth Chroma collection: ~40k cleaned posts from the community's forum archive (2001-2019, 309 threads), embedded with the same bge-m3/cosine as every other tier so distances stay comparable.
+It is the lowest-authority COMMENTARY source and is gated - `retrieve()` queries it only when `_forum_intent(question)` matches a history-of-the-search or old-theory question, so it stays entirely out of factual and solve answers and surfaces only where it belongs.
+When the gate opens it competes on distance normally, no penalty, capped at `SECRET_N_FORUM`. `build_context()` labels it `[COMMENTARY - historical forum - ...]` and `SYSTEM_PROMPT` frames it as unverified, often-outdated opinion that never overrides the book, wiki, or podcast.
+Indexer `forum_index.py` is stdlib-only (csv + datetime), strips BBCode quote blocks, drops trivial/quote-only posts, windows long posts, and carries date/thread/author metadata for citation.
+Built into `/opt`'s store as the service account.
+Verified live on the `/ask` endpoint: forum surfaces and is reported as history on a history query, and is entirely absent on a gemstone/fact query.
 - **2026-08-28, serve.py under systemd.** Moved serve off tmux onto a hardened systemd unit (`secretrag`), closing the last "dies on reboot" gap.
-Relocated the service to `/opt/secretrag` under a dedicated loginless account, matching the bot's `/opt` + service-account pattern, which let the unit run the same hardening block (`ProtectSystem=strict`, `ProtectHome=true`, `NoNewPrivileges`, `PrivateTmp`) with no home-dir carve-out.
-Unit specifics: `Requires=ollama.service` so serve is ordered after and stopped with its backend; `SECRET_CHROMA_DIR` pinned absolute so the store can't drift with the working directory; `HF_HOME` pointed at the bge-m3 cache copied into `/opt`, with `ReadWritePaths` granting the store and cache write access under `strict`; uvicorn launched as `python -m uvicorn` to dodge the copied-venv's stale wrapper shebang.
-Added `OLLAMA_KEEP_ALIVE=-1` so the model stays resident instead of unloading after 5 idle minutes; the boundary is that it still cold-loads once on the first request after a reboot, so warm it at boot.
-Migration snags worth recording: the copied venv's `.venv/bin/uvicorn` shebang still pointed at the old home-dir interpreter (invisible under `ProtectHome`), the ~4.3 GB bge-m3 cache had to be copied and `HF_HOME`-pointed or the first query failed, and the first post-migration `/ask` hit `httpx.ReadTimeout` because a cold model load (worsened by disk-cache churn from moving ~10 GB) overran serve's 120s client timeout.
-Confirmed live: unit enabled and active, `/health` clean, a grounded answer with sources, and a correct grounding refusal on a nonsense query.
-Reboot survival is config-correct but not yet watched (see section 8).
+Relocated to `/opt/secretrag` under a dedicated loginless account, matching the bot's pattern. `Requires=ollama.service`; `SECRET_CHROMA_DIR` pinned absolute; `HF_HOME` pointed at the bge-m3 cache copied into `/opt`, with `ReadWritePaths` for the store and cache under `strict`; uvicorn launched as `python -m uvicorn` to dodge the copied-venv wrapper shebang.
+Added `OLLAMA_KEEP_ALIVE=-1` so the model stays resident, with the boundary that it still cold-loads once on the first request after a reboot.
+Confirmed live: unit enabled and active, `/health` clean, grounded answers with sources.
-- **2026-08-28, Discord bot live.** Added a discord.py slash command (`/askbyron`) that forwards a member's question to serve's `/ask` and posts the answer back in the channel.
-Runs on the box as a dedicated loginless service account under a hardened systemd unit, so it survives reboot on its own.
-RAG-only by construction: it holds no tool that can reach the box, network, or shell, and its only outbound paths are the Discord gateway and a localhost POST to serve.
-Handles the box's known constraints: defers the interaction and serializes generations behind a semaphore of 1 for the single 14B, a queue guard and per-user cooldown for the 18k-member abuse surface, sub-2000-character chunking for long registry answers, and a friendly message when serve is down.
-Slash chosen over a mention or prefix listener so it needs no Message Content intent.
-Echoes the asker's question above the answer, since slash invocations are otherwise private to the caller.
-Deploy snags worth recording: the venv install silently did not land the first time (fixed by installing into the venv's own pip and confirming the import), and command sync returned `403 / 50001 Missing Access` until the bot was re-invited with the `applications.commands` scope, not just `bot`.
+- **2026-08-28, Discord bot live.** Added a discord.py slash command (`/askbyron`) that forwards a member's question to serve's `/ask` and posts the answer back.
+Runs on the box as a dedicated loginless service account under a hardened systemd unit.
+RAG-only by construction.
+Handles the box's constraints: defers and serializes behind a semaphore of 1, a queue guard and per-user cooldown for the 18k-member abuse surface, sub-2000-character chunking, a friendly message when serve is down, and a question echo since slash invocations are otherwise private to the caller.
-- **2026-08-27, city registry live.** Added `secret_registry.py`, a stdlib-only 12-city closed-set structured-fact lookup.
-Per-city verified facts inject authoritative above the retrieved passages when a question names a city or references a verse/image number (number-referent triggers, ordinal-guarded).
-Formatter guards: unsolved casques never emit a find location, known-unknowns render "(not established)", lat/long is labelled region-not-dig-site.
-Author hints inject verbatim under a status-aware guard (clues-not-settled for unsolved), exempt from the summarize-don't-paste rule so the author's wording reaches the seeker. `SYSTEM_PROMPT` updated: registry is top authority over passages, plus the anti-paste exemption.
-Wired with `go_live_patch.py` (pre-flight, timestamped backup, `py_compile`, rollback). `validate_registry()` enforces unique verse and image numbers, found-completeness, and unsolved-no-location.
-Verified live against serve on image-to-verse-to-stone binding, verbatim author hints, and an author-implied location staying hedged on an unsolved casque.
+- **2026-08-27, city registry live.** Added `secret_registry.py`, a stdlib-only 12-city closed-set structured-fact lookup with an aggregate roster for count/status questions.
+Per-city verified facts inject authoritative above the retrieved passages on a city or verse/image-number match.
+Formatter guards: unsolved casques never emit a find location, known-unknowns render "(not established)", lat/long labelled region-not-dig-site.
+Author hints inject verbatim under a status-aware guard, exempt from the summarize-don't-paste rule. `SYSTEM_PROMPT` updated: registry is top authority.
+Verified live on image-to-verse-to-stone binding, verbatim author hints, and an author-implied location staying hedged on an unsolved casque.
 - **2026-08-27, serve.py RAG pivot.** Moved retrieval to the custom `serve.py`/Chroma stack.
-Indexed two new tiers into the shared store, `vault_commentary` (344) and `vault_transcripts` (1303), alongside `the_secret` (220).
-Fixed the index-script Chroma path to inherit `sc.CHROMA_DIR` (the silent wrong-store bug).
-Rewrote `secret_common.py` retrieval into a three-collection distance merge with tier labels, added CANON/COMMENTARY, numbering, found-vs-unsolved, and synthesize guardrails, and merged in the "Ask Byron" persona.
-Started serve under tmux on the serve port, wired OWUI to it over an OpenAI connection on the box LAN IP, and detached OWUI's native `The_Secret` KB.
-Flagged discrete-fact confabulation, which set up the city registry as the next job.
+Indexed `vault_commentary` (344) and `vault_transcripts` (1303) alongside `the_secret` (220).
+Rewrote `secret_common.py` retrieval into a distance merge with tier labels, added the CANON/COMMENTARY, numbering, found-vs-unsolved, and synthesize guardrails, and merged in the "Ask Byron" persona.
+Wired OWUI over an OpenAI connection and detached OWUI's native `The_Secret` KB.
 - **2026-08-20, initial build.** Ubuntu 24.04, driver 595.84, Ollama plus qwen3:14b, qwen3-chat (16K), flash attn plus q8_0 cache, Open WebUI. *The Secret* corpus v1 to v2 (heading-magnet fix).
-Retrieval Top K raised to 5-6.